Board of Directors

 Malcolm Weems is a Senior Advisor in Dentons' Public Policy and Regulation practice.
 He has over a decade of experience in financial and organizational management and leadership for public sector organizations, including the State of Illinois and the Chicago Park District.
 Malcolm provides clients with counsel on public private partnerships that lead to sustainable solutions, mutual benefits and profits for all involved parties, including all variations of governmental entities and businesses, nationwide.

-Vernee Green is the Director of Partnerships and Initiatives and the Local Program Directors for The Turnaround Arts: Chicago Program at The Academy for Urban School Leadership (AUSL).
+Vernee Green is the Chief Program Officer for Mikva Challenge.
+Formerly, the Director of Partnerships and Initiatives and the Local Program Directors for The Turnaround Arts: Chicago Program at The Academy for Urban School Leadership (AUSL).
 AUSL is a non-profit organization that partners directly with Chicago Public Schools to manage 31 public schools and the largest and oldest teacher residency program in the nation.